SharePoint/sp-dev-docs/docs/apis/webhooks/webhooks-reference-implementation.md

 ### Deployment guides

-- The [SharePoint web hooks reference implementation deployment guide](https://github.com/SharePoint/sp-dev-samples/blob/master/Samples/WebHooks.List/Deployment%20guide.md) lists the deployment steps used to deploy the SharePoint provider-hosted reference implementation.
+- The [SharePoint webhooks reference implementation deployment guide](https://github.com/SharePoint/sp-dev-samples/blob/master/Samples/WebHooks.List/Deployment%20guide.md) lists the deployment steps used to deploy the SharePoint provider-hosted reference implementation.

-- To deploy the Office 365 Azure AD application, use the steps described at [SharePoint web hooks Azure AD reference implementation deployment guide](https://github.com/SharePoint/sp-dev-samples/blob/master/Samples/WebHooks.List.AzureAD/Deployment%20guide.md), which shows you how to use a Web API function as webhook service.
+- To deploy the Office 365 Azure AD application, use the steps described at [SharePoint webhooks Azure AD reference implementation deployment guide](https://github.com/SharePoint/sp-dev-samples/blob/master/Samples/WebHooks.List.AzureAD/Deployment%20guide.md), which shows you how to use a Web API function as webhook service.

 - If you're more interested in using Azure Functions, see the [Azure Functions guide](https://github.com/SharePoint/sp-dev-samples/blob/master/Samples/WebHooks.List.AzureAD/azure%20functions%20guide.md) for more details on how to use Azure Functions in this reference implementation.